Research Brief: IBS, Low FODMAP Diet & The Gut MicrobiomePublished on Thursday, March 03, 2022 by

 What does this mean?
 Well if you are diagnosed with IBS it might be worthwhile to find out the bacterial profile in your gut.
 Your doctor might be able to test this by taking a stool sample.
-If you have more of the unhealthy gut bacteria you might have a higher, more favorable response to a Low-FODMAP diet.
+If you have more of unhealthy gut bacteria you might have a higher, more favorable response to a Low FODMAP diet.

 Of course, there is more research is needed to identify how high FODMAP foods interact with unhealthy gut bacteria and cause those unpleasant IBS symptoms.
 However, this recent discovery is a promising start that we are moving in a direction that will help practitioners tailor nutrition interventions to help individuals diagnosed with IBS.

 Looking for Low FODMAP garlic and onion replacers?
 Check these out:

 Low FODMAP Garlic Replacer (72g)